-Karen Schnurstein's recent poetry has appeared in Bi Women Quarterly and Adelaide Literary Magazine, in Canadian magazines Halcyon Days and Founder's Favourites, and in U.K.-based Steel Jackdaw Magazine.
+Karen Schnurstein is a budding poet.
+Her recent poetry has appeared in Bi Women Quarterly and Adelaide Literary Magazine, in Canadian magazines Halcyon Days and Founder's Favourites, and in U.K.-based Steel Jackdaw Magazine.
 Her poem "Sunflowers in August" was a Best Poem finalist in an Adelaide contest.
 Karen's early poetry has been published in Rat's Ass Review, The Dawn Review, and New Feathers Anthology.
-Her college poem "Little Brown Girl" was longlisted in a Folly Journal (New Zealand) contest, and her college poem "Safely Tonight, or Every Woman's Blues" has been nominated for this year's Best of the Net Anthology.
+Her college poem "Little Brown Girl" was longlisted in a Folly Journal (New Zealand) contest, and her college poem "Safely Tonight, or Every Woman's Blues" was nominated for this year's Best of the Net Anthology.

 Karen was interviewed this year by The Dawn Review regarding her college poem "Safely Tonight, or Every Woman's Blues."
 Read the blog article here.

 Karen and her two tabby pussycats enjoy living in the South Bend area of Indiana.